ccnmtl/compiled3/content/articles/qnap-monitoring-environment.md

 directory location.

-Console output from this tool is very hard to read, so I used one of the many available MIB browsers to see what data can be polled.
+Console output from this tool is very hard to read, so I used one of the many available MIB browsers to see which data can be polled.
 There are many out there, but they all use the manufacturer MIB file to identify the OID’s of information that can be collected.
 You load the MIB file, specify the destination, and it will issue a snmpwalk command to retrieve information from